Charge, spin, and heat shot noises in the absence of average currents: Conditions on bounds at zero and finite frequencies: Conclusions

 While, generally, the shot noise can be arbitrarily large, even in the absence of the corresponding average current, we have demonstrated that this is not the case for charge and spin fluctuations in spin- and electron-hole-symmetric systems, respectively.
 Indeed, the shot noises are limited by the difference of their thermal counterparts for any conductor and any temperature bias.
 Furthermore, we have extended this bound on the zero-current charge fluctuations to the finite-frequency regime, where it holds as long as the noise is measured in the cold contact.

 We envision that the general concept of zero-current nonequilibrium noise could be developed into a versatile diagnostic tool for probing, e.g., superconducting devices, strongly correlated electron circuits~\cite{Safi2020Jul,Zhang2022} or small-scale quantum thermodynamical machines working in the absence of average heat transfer~\cite{Sanchez2013Dec,Freitas2021Mar,Sanchez2019Nov,Deghi2020Jul,Hajiloo2020OctThermo,Ciliberto2020Nov}.
 Of particular use is the strong dependence of the noise on temperature gradients or spin imbalances.
+Another extension of our work could target zero-current noise in situations where temperature fluctuations are important: Since in thermoelectric materials charge and heat transport are correlated, temperature fluctuations have been demonstrated to enhance voltage fluctuations, even in equilibrium~\cite{Tran2023Jan}.